GenevieveMasioni/NEC-Back-Propagation/README.md

 3. Dataset from the Internet:
 - 6 features, one of them used for prediction (not a categorical value)
 - At least 400 patterns
 - 80% of the patterns for training and validation, 20% for test.
 Shuffled data to destroy any kind of sorting.

 ## Procedure

-- Data preprocessing of the thirs dataset.
+- Data preprocessing of the third dataset.
 - Apply cross-validation (n-fold cross-validation, leave-1-out, bootstrapping, etc.) for both  MLR  and  BP, report  the  expected  prediction  error obtained from cross-validation, and compare it with the prediction error on the test set.
 - Find good values for all the parameters of BP: architecture of the network, learning  rate  and  momentum,  activation function,  and  number  of  epochs.
 - Automate the whole process.

 ## Implementation of BP